 Use case

-Tracking on GLP-1: why portion accuracy suddenly matters more
+Tracking on GLP-1: why portion accuracy matters more

 Semaglutide and tirzepatide users eat less, and the small meals are exactly where most trackers' rounding errors compound.